Updated & Refreshed On 1/21/22

 Building up to 5-7 inches of layered leaf mulch will help contain your soil’s moisture and provide nutrients throughout the winter.
 Leaf mulch is the quickest way to protect your garden and greenery, but does not come close to providing the same amount of immediate nutrients as leaf mold or compost.
 The quantity and quality of insulation and protection you give your garden over the winter directly correlates your current soil’s growing potential in the spring.

-3) General Repairs and Storage
+3) General Repairs and Freeze Prep

 Are you winterizing or growing?
 Open up the discussion in the comments below!